kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-ios.md

 The public address is especially useful because this is what is used to identify an account publicly, for example to send or receive Kin.

-In Swift the account's public address can retrieved easily with `.publicAddress`.
+In Swift the account's public address can be retrieved easily with `.publicAddress`.

 ```swift
 var publicAddress: String = account.publicAddress